All Episodes

 That's exactly what we should be doing.

-Well, we're not gonna do it as long as we got the current political balance in this country, as long as the environmentalists in this country continue to intimidate politicians and lie the American people and get them all worked up about pollution when our country is cleaner than it's ever been.
+As long as the environmentalists in this country continue to intimidate politicians and lie the American people and get them all worked up about pollution, when our country is cleaner than it's ever been.

 I've got a story here about global warming.

-But I'm telling you that the the the global warming movement's falling apart because none of the allegations they've made about pollution that we're creating are true.
+I'm telling you, the global warming movement's falling apart because none of the allegations they've made about pollution that we're creating are true.

-I'll get to this uh in fact after the after the next break.
+I'll get to this, in fact, after the next break.

-But the reality of the situation is when we have this desperate need for imported oil, and it is it's pretty desperate, uh, and we need it when we can get it, and it is the engine of our the fuel of the engine of our freedom.
+But the reality of the situation is when we have this desperate need for imported oil, and it's pretty desperate, and we need it when we can get it, and it is the engine of our fuel of the engine of our freedom.

 That's not the answer.

-And and until until we don't have this great dependency, we don't have the luxury of waving goodbye to all these reprobates.
+And until we don't have this great dependency, we don't have the luxury of waving goodbye to all these reprobates.

-Have you seen the uh you've seen the preview from the New York Times on their Sunday magazine story about Madeline Albright?
+Have you seen the preview from the New York Times on their Sunday magazine story about Madeline Albright?

 I actually don't think that's the problem, but we'll leave it there.